grafana/grafana/contribute/internationalization.md

 ## TL;DR

-**Please note:** We don't currently accept contributions for translations.
+**Note:** We don't currently accept contributions for translations.
 Please don't submit pull requests translating `grafana.json` files - they will be rejected.
 We do accept contributions to mark up phrases for translation.

 - Use `<Trans i18nKey="search-results.panel-link">Go to {{ pageTitle }}</Trans>` in code to add a translatable phrase.
 - Translations are stored in JSON files in `public/locales/{locale}/grafana.json`.